Do You Come From France In German: Complete Guide

 A: Yes.
 If you add extra info, the verb still stays in second position: Kommst du aus Frankreich, weil deine Familie dort lebt? (“Do you come from France because your family lives there?”)

 So there you have it.
-A single question, three conjugations, a handful of pitfalls, and a roadmap to sounding like you belong in the conversation.
-Next time you’re in a German‑speaking café and spot a French flag on the wall, just smile, ask „Kommst du aus Frankreich?Because of that, “ and watch the dialogue unfold.
+Consider this: a single question, three conjugations, a handful of pitfalls, and a roadmap to sounding like you belong in the conversation.
+Next time you’re in a German‑speaking café and spot a French flag on the wall, just smile, ask „Kommst du aus Frankreich?“ and watch the dialogue unfold.
 Happy chatting!